Definition of MySQL Drop Foreign Key

 ALTER TABLE TableName DROP FOREIGN KEY ConstraintName;

-Here, the terms in the syntax are explained as:
+Let’s explain the terms in the syntax as follows:

-The statement ALTER TABLE is used for Drop Foreign Key query so that the foreign key created in the table can be modified and the table will be updated.
-After this ALTER TABLE keywords, we will specify the table name from which the foreign key is to be dropped.
-Next, we need to state the constraint name just after the keywords drop the foreign key in the above syntax.
+The statement ALTER TABLE is used for the Drop Foreign Key query so that the foreign key created in the table can be modified, and the table will be updated.
+After this ALTER TABLE keywords, we will specify the table name from which the foreign key will be dropped.
+Next, we must state the constraint name after the keywords drop the foreign key in the above syntax.
 This constraint name defines the name of the foreign key specified constraint added while creating the table.

 You can obtain the created constraint name of the particular table by the following command: